JohnMunsch/airquotes/README.md

 ## Testing

-Or run the unit tests with (look for the code coverage reports as index.html files under the "coverage" directory; there will be one for each browser under which the tests were run):
+Or run the unit tests with:

 `grunt test`

+Look for the code coverage reports as index.html files under the "coverage" directory; there will be one for each browser under which the tests were run.

 ## To-Do List